jina-ai/finetuner/README.md

 <!-- end install-instruction -->

-> From 0.5.0, Finetuner computing is hosted on Jina AI Cloud.
-THe last local version is `0.4.1`, one can install it via pip or check out [git tags/releases here](https://github.com/jina-ai/finetuner/releases).
+> ⚠️ Starting with version 0.5.0, Finetuner computing is performed on Jina AI Cloud.
+The last local version is `0.4.1`.
+> This version is still available for installation via `pip`.
+See [Finetuner git tags and releases](https://github.com/jina-ai/finetuner/releases).